bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-1/exercise-4.md

 indexed by non-negative numbers."
 Let's translate:
 - Sequences are containers for other objects.
 - They keep(or remember) the order of the objects that they contain.
-- You can access the elements of a sequence via non-negative index values.
+- You can access the elements of a sequence via their non-negative index values.
 You've seen this already: `my_cool_list[0]`
+    - However, see what happens if you try to use a small negative number as the index value.
+What happens?
+What about a large negative index number?

 Here are some other common characteristics of Sequence types:
 - You can use the `len()` function to see how many objects are held